Visiting the Eiffel Tower in Paris: Complete Guide for Travelers

 My brother was visiting us, so I had one or two specific days to go up.

-I searched the official website until I almost gave up, but I had Civitatis as a backup, as they are more expensive there, but you can find more availability of schedules.
+I searched on the official website until I almost gave up, but I had Civitatis as a backup, as they are more expensive, but you can find more availability of schedules.
 The good thing is that on this website, I could cancel if we couldn’t go for any reason.
 On the official website, they are non-refundable.

 Ticket prices vary from the official website to other booking websites, but they also vary depending on how far you want to go up and if you go up by stairs or elevator.

-In either case of buying the entrance to the second floor once at the Eiffel Tower, you can buy access to the top only if capacity is available.
+In either case, you can buy the entrance to the second floor once at the Eiffel Tower; you can buy access to the top only if capacity is available.

 In the table below, you can see the different prices and reduced rates.
 I recommend that if you really want to climb the tower, book in advance, and if the first time there is no availability for the date you are interested in, check again a few days later; if there are still no tickets available, have a look here.

-I know the price difference can be significant, but unless you live here, how many times are you going to have the opportunity to climb the tower?
+I know the price difference can be significant, but unless you live here, how many times will you have the opportunity to climb the Eiffel Tower?
 This is the question I ask myself in similar situations.

 You can visit the Eiffel Tower with a guided visit as part of a tour or with the free audio guide on your smartphone.